-- Serious infections like pneumonia (“noo-MOHN-yah”)
+- Cause serious infections like pneumonia (“noo-MOHN-yah”)

 What is the flu?

-Symptoms of the flu include:
+Symptoms of the flu may include:

 - Sore throat